-- Things are pretty fast there - with average 500 B/packet over million packets per second.
-Note that in a DDoS situation the packet count may be tenfold. - capture on standard network cards just does not work even if there would be some OC-48 cards for PC - interrupt contention - $\ast\,$ standard PCI bus only slightly over 1 Gbit/s.
-A 64-bit, 133 MHz bus has still less than 10 Gbit/s - Gigabit capture hard even with high-end systems - on-card queueing and interrupt throttling helps somewhat - Special capture cards needed - the only problem is the price
+- Things are pretty fast there

+- with average $500\,\mathrm{B/packet}$ over million packets per second.
+Note that in a DDoS situation the packet count may be tenfold.

+- capture on standard network cards just does not work even if there would be some OC-48 cards for PC

+- interrupt contention

+- \ast standard PCI bus only slightly over 1 Gbit/s.
+A 64-bit, 133 MHz bus has still less than 10 Gbit/s

+- Gigabit capture with generic NICs hard even with high-end systems

+- optimisation items

+- on-card queueing

+- interrupt throttling

+- kernel buffer optimisation

+- still problems with lost packets

+- PCI, memory bus capacity

+- Special capture cards needed

+- the only problem is the price